 - Appropriate use of resources.

-- Participation in quality assurance conferences.
+- Participation and presentation in quality assurance conferences.

 The core curriculum of topics is covered over the one year cycle of the advanced endoscopy fellowship.
 Individual key subjects are reviewed by staff and fellows in formal didactic conferences.
 The finer points of management, pathophysiology, and diagnosis are formally reviewed during case management conferences, state-of-the-art lectures, and during case-based teaching in the hospital and clinics.
 These teaching methods address the ACGME six core competencies is listed below: